LukeShortCloud/rootpages/markdown/openstack.md

 Tempest is used to query all of the different APIs in use.
 This helps to validate the functionality of OpenStack.
 This software is a rolling release aimed towards verifying the latest OpenStack release in development but it should also work for older versions as well.

-The sample configuration flie "/etc/tempest/tempest.conf.sample" should be copied to "/etc/tempest/tempest.conf" and then modified.
+The sample configuration file "/etc/tempest/tempest.conf.sample" should be copied to "/etc/tempest/tempest.conf" and then modified.
 If it is not available then the latest configuration file can be downloaded from one of these sources:
 * http://docs.openstack.org/developer/tempest/sampleconf.html
 * http://docs.openstack.org/developer/tempest/_static/tempest.conf.sample